Detecting changes in the mean of spatial random fields on a regular grid: A variance-based test

 \section{A variance-based test}

-Instead of Gini's mean difference, we measure the variability between block means in a test based on the methods of \myCite{schmidt2024detecting} by their variance:
+Instead of Gini's mean difference, we measure the variability between block means in a test based on the ideas of \myCite{schmidt2024detecting} by their variance:

+{where $\bar{X}_{n,m} = \bar{X} = \frac{1}{nm} \sum_{i = 1}^n \sum_{j = 1}^m X_{i,j}$ is the arithmetic mean of all observations in our sample of size $nm$}.
 This corresponds to the numerator of an ANOVA.
 In order to apply a central limit theorem (CLT), we have to scale the statistic appropriately.
 In the following subsections, we first introduce the final test statistic, then follows the proof of its convergence under \hyp, starting with the notation used throughout the proof.
 Finally, we prove the consistency of the test.